b-N-I-R-A-V/Instacart-Basket-Analysis-/README.md

 * Pandas for data manipulation and analysis
 * Seaborn and Matplotlib for data visualization

-Additionally, the following techniques were used throughout the project:
-* Data wrangling
-* Data merging
-* Deriving new variables
-* Data Cleaning
-* Aggregating Data
-* Creating Population Flows (Excel)

-Further, the following techniques are employed throughout the analysis:
+Further, the following techniques were employed throughout the analysis:
 * Data Cleaning and summarizing
 * Data Wrangling
 * Data Merging